-The increase in marketing costs in absolute dollars in Q1 2020, compared to the comparable prior year period, is primarily due to increased payroll and related expenses for personnel engaged in marketing and selling activities, as well as spending on marketing channels.
+The increase in marketing costs in absolute dollars in Q2 2020 and for the six months ended June 30, 2020, compared to the comparable prior year periods, is primarily due to increased payroll and related expenses for personnel engaged in marketing and selling activities, partially offset by lower spending on marketing channels as a result of COVID-19.
+We expect marketing costs as a percentage of net sales to continue to be favorably impacted through at least Q3 2020 by COVID-19.